Skip to content

 • final/quay receipts

-The exporter is obligated to store all basic documentation for ten years.
+The exporter is obligated to store all basic documentation for five years.
 Norwegian customs can perform random checks of information from Movement Certificates EUR.1 and EUR-MED without suspicion of breach of contract.

 Both certificates are at the front of the snap set of three sheets.
 The certificate is authenticated (issued) by the customs administration in the exporting country and is valid for four months from the authentication.